hyperstack-org/hyperstack/docs/installation/upgrading.md

 **The same is true for `Hyperloop::Store` to `HyperStore`**.

-ou will need to create a `HyperStore` class and make the same changes as above.
+You will need to create a `HyperStore` class and make the same changes as above.

-Note that in Hyperstack, any ruby class can be a store simply by including the `include Hyperstack::State::Observable` mixin.
+Note that in Hyperstack, any ruby class can be a store by merely including the `include Hyperstack::State::Observable` mixin.

 For example: